turbot/flowpipe-mod-azure-thrifty/network/docs/correct_one_network_nat_gateway_if_unused.md

-# Corect one Virtual NAT gateways if unused
+# Corect one Network NAT gateways if unused

 ## Overview

-Azure Virtual NAT gateways with no subnets attached still cost money and should be deleted.
+Azure Network NAT gateways with no subnets attached still cost money and should be deleted.

 This pipeline allows you to specify a collection of Network load balancers and either sends notifications or attempts to perform predefined corrective actions upon the collection.